neil-mills/dwp-tech-test-client/README.md

 Run `npm run test` or `npm run test:coverage`

-### Server
+### GraphQL API

-The server repo is at at https://github.com/neil-mills/dwp-tech-test-server
+The API repo is at at https://github.com/neil-mills/dwp-tech-test-server

 ### Hosted application